How Does PIP Insurance Work In Pennsylvania?

 In Pennsylvania, PIP and “First-party benefits” (FPB) are often used interchangeably to describe the auto insurance coverage motorists must carry.
 This type of insurance is essential because it pays for financial losses regardless of who caused the crash.

 PIP covers medical costs in the event of an accident.
 In some cases, it can also help with lost wages or funeral expense coverage if the accident results in a death.
-It’s important to note that PIP coverage is primarily for medical expenses, not for coverage, which is a separate aspect of an auto insurance policy.
+It’s important to note that PIP coverage is primarily for medical expenses, not for liability coverage, which is a separate aspect of an auto insurance policy.

-Pennsylvania requires drivers to have this car insurance coverage to get financial help quickly after an accident without waiting to determine or who the negligent driver was.
+Pennsylvania requires drivers to have this car insurance coverage to get financial help quickly after an accident without waiting to determine fault or who the negligent driver was.

 Whether referred to as FPB or PIP, they both mean the type of insurance you need to cover your medical expenses after a car accident in Pennsylvania.